Mohamed Nasheed: Awards and recognitions

-In May 2009 Nasheed was presented with the Coral Cultivation Initiative Award by Huvafen Fushi Resort and Underwater Spa, Maldives in recognition of his active participation in cultivating coral in the resort's nursery as well as for his efforts in creating greater awareness on the impact of climate change in the Maldives.
+In May 2009, Nasheed received the Coral Cultivation Initiative Award which was presented by Huvafen Fushi.
+Nasheed was given the award as part of his awareness of the impact of climate change in the nation.

 One month later, the Anna Lindh Memorial Fund awarded Nasheed the 2009 Anna Lindh Award for the role he played in bringing democracy to the Maldives and in recognition of his efforts "to put people and their human rights at the heart of the debate on climate change".